exactly-once/Home/content/posts/model-checking-exactly-once.md

 ### Summary

 There are many non-trivial bits of the specification that we did not discuss here.
-E.g. what are exact failure scenarios considered, why having message duplicates is enough to model processing retires, what was the size of the model used for model checking, what are the non-trivial details needed to make the algorithm safe ... and many more.
+E.g. what are exact failure scenarios considered, why having message duplicates is enough to model processing retires, what was the size of the model used for model checking, what are the non-trivial details needed to make the algorithm safe, how to make the model finite ... and many more.

 If there is any specific part that intrests you, don't hesitate and reach out on Twitter!

 [^1]: There's more that comes with the toolkit eg. IDE and TLAPS - a theorem prover developed by Microsoft Research and INRIA Joint Centre
 [^2]: [TLA+ Video Course](https://lamport.azurewebsites.net/video/videos.html) and [Specifying Systems](https://lamport.azurewebsites.net/tla/book.html) by Leaslie Lamport.
 [Learn TLA+ tutorial](https://learntla.com/) and [Practical TLA+](https://www.hillelwayne.com/post/practical-tla/) by [Hillel Wayne](https://www.hillelwayne.com/).
 TODO: add Murat Demirbas and Marc Brooker links
 [^3]: Please note that we are talking about validating production systems rather than distributed algorithms.
+[^4]: See [the consistent messaging](/posts/consistent-messaging/) for more details